DamianPala/sicloudman/README.md

 - mlsd server required
 - check if file is uploeaded properly feature
 - upload specified file to specified bucket
+- file name cannot containt keywords from different buckets
+- check if file downloaded is actually in download dir
+- buckets configured in CLoudManager are only valid.
+Additional buckets from server are omitted.

 ## List Cloud
 - list all of bucket on server